Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/select.md

 The `Select` component can be used to allow the user to pick a value from a predefined list.
 The list of `Options` must provide a value and associated label, much like a traditional HTML Select element, though an additional `badge` property can be used to enhance the component if there is a need to display meta data such as a count.

-The component works much like other form components, a value property contains the current form field value, changes are send to an `onChange` property and name and label properties must also be provided.
+The component works much like other form components, a value property contains the current form field value, changes are sent to an `onChange` property and name and label properties must also be provided.

 Note that the `Select` component only currently supports string values.